skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 });
 ~~~

 Here we are using the info argument(3rd argument) passed to the resolve function.
 It has the parsed [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the query.
-Using that, we can get fields.
+Using that, we can retrieve fields.
 That's what we've done in the above code.

 *****